adamlg1/startup/README.md

 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Consistent fonts.
 - **Application images** - There is a logo in the header, and two pictures on the about page.

+### Javascript Deliverable

+For this deliverable I added the javascript functionality.
+- Takes username as a place for future login.
+Displays username on chat screen.
+- Has two array/object acting as the database.
+Stores messages and tips typed.
+Injects the data into the DOM.
+- On the chat page, the websocket is mocked by displaying a user every 10 seconds, and a mock response is made to each message.
+- Javascript supports applications interaction logic.